alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 style this indicator however we want.
 By default, it's just the word "Processing..." overlaid in the center of the table.

-Below, we've created a custom sort function with a blocking alert the first time it runs, so that you can see the processing indicator in action.

 <div class="dynatable-demo">
 <table id="processing-indicator-example" class="table table-bordered">
   <thead>